Tasks, Tools & Technologies

 Which tasks are part of production management?

-Production management consists of several core tasks.
-These include the definition of production targets, production planning and execution as well as the monitoring of a production.
+These include the definition of production targets, production planning and execution as well as the constant monitoring of production processes.

 Setting production targets